 - Do we have consistency in demand and cash flow?

-If your business’ cash flow is consistent, your customers are loyal, potential clients are incoming, and demands keep growing, it could be a perfect time to grow your business.
+If your business’s cash flow is consistent, your customers are loyal, potential clients are incoming, and demands keep growing, it could be a perfect time to grow your business.
 Increasing demand and cash flow are some of the most concrete signs that it’s time to grow to fulfill your customers’ needs.
-However, you need to design your growth plan carefully and ensure your goals are financially balanced and sound, always keeping your customers’ needs in mind when making changes to your growth objectives.
+However, you must design your growth plan carefully and ensure your goals are financially balanced and sound, always keeping your customers’ needs in mind when making changes to your growth objectives.

 - Are we outgrowing our current resources?
 Are our resources sustainable?

-Your inventory might be running lower than usual, your employees might be struggling to complete tasks due to being overworked, sustainability might be becoming an issue, and the increase in demand might be a barrier due to a lack of resources.
+Your inventory might be running lower than usual.
+Your employees might struggle to complete tasks due to being overworked, sustainability might become an issue, and the increase in demand might be a barrier due to a lack of resources.